DependableSystemsLab/LLFI/tutorials/ISSRE19/README.md

 This program multiplies two 20 by 20 matrices (predefined).
 The program outputs all the values of the result matrix.

 ## Part 1: Fault Injection
-1. Navigate to the ISSRE19 folder on the desktop.
+1. Navigate to the ISSRE19 folder on the desktop: `cd ~/Desktop/ISSRE19/`
-`cd ~/Desktop/ISSRE19/`

-2. Navigate to the first benchmark folder.
+2. Navigate to the first benchmark folder: `cd 1-sqrt`
-`cd 1-sqrt`

 3. The compiled LLVM IR file (.ll) is already provided.
 To re-compile from C to IR use the command:

 `clang -S -emit-llvm sqrt.c -o sqrt.ll`

 4. Instrumentation phase:

 `$LLFI/instrument --readable sqrt.ll`

 5. Profiling phase:

 `$LLFI/profile llfi/sqrt-profiling.exe`

 6. Fault injection phase:

 `$LLFI/injectfault llfi/sqrt-faultinjection.exe`

 7. Execute the `measure.py` script in each benchmark folder to measure the SDC and crash rates.

 `python3 ./measure.py`

 8. (Optional) Navigate to the second benchmark folder `cd ../2-matmult` and repeat Steps 4-7 (make sure to change `sqrt` to `matmult` in the commands).
 Observe the differences in SDC and crash rates.